 SOLUTION CLIMBING GYM

 We’ve recently discovered Solution Climbing Gym and we recommend it for families who love the great outdoors but want to keep it safe for now.
-This fantastic location has a compact space and complete equipment from beginner, average, and expert.
+This fantastic location has a compact space and complete equipment for beginners, average-skilled climbers, and experts.
 It is suitable for everyone of all ages to learn from each other and exchange their experiences through this fun and creative activity.
 Build your passion for rock climbing and join their numerous activities.
 You know what they say, “When you fall, the only way to go is up”.
 It’s a much-needed encouragement amid the challenges around us.

 How much: MOP $90 for an adult single pass during weekdays, MOP $60 for student